Half-day toddler care for ages 2 to 4

 Whole-day toddler care for ages 2.5 to 4 at King Children’s Campus

 Would you like your child to be well prepared for primary school without switching locations?
 This opportunity is provided at the PeuterKing toddler group of King Children’s Campus.
-This group is situated close to the preschooler group.
+The group is situated close to the preschooler group.
 This gives toddlers a chance to become familiar with the preschooler teachers, and moreover, we are using the preschooler method Onderbouwd at this group.
-This will suitably set your toddler up for primary school and will relieve the toddlers from any stress in the transfer to the preschooler group.
+It will suitably set your toddler up for primary school and will relieve the toddlers from any stress in the transfer to the preschooler group.
 Read more about group PeuterKing.

 Special toddler programme